Skip to content

 public bool Contains(T item)

-public void CopyTo(T[] array)
+public void CopyTo(T[] tableau)

 public int IndexOf(T item)